 Testosterone and Muscle Growth

-The human body is a complex system of interconnected functions and processes, each playing a unique role in maintaining overall health and wellbeing.
+The human body is a complex system of functions and processes, each playing a role in maintaining overall health and wellbeing.
 Among these functions, the role of testosterone in muscle mass enhancement stands out.
 While this hormone is primarily recognized for its crucial role in male sexual development, it equally plays a significant role in both building and preserving muscle mass.

-Understanding Testosterone and Muscle Mass
+Testosterone and Muscle Mass

 Testosterone is an essential hormone that flows through the bloodstream and plays a key role in muscle development.
 The relationship between testosterone levels and muscle mass is significant: generally, higher testosterone levels lead to increased muscle mass.